 Looking for a handheld steamer but not sure which to buy?
-After many hours of research, here's our list of the best handheld steam cleaners in the UK.
+After hundreds of hours of research, here’s our list of the best handheld steam cleaners in the UK.

-It's not an exaggeration to say steam cleaners have transformed home cleaning.
+It’s no exaggeration to say steam cleaners have transformed home cleaning.

-Whether you need to clean grout, floors, carpets or windows, the strong burst of steam can cut through dirt and grease.
-They are also one of the most versatile home cleaning appliances.
+Whether you need to clean grout, floors, carpets or windows, a strong burst of steam can cut through dirt and grease.
+Steam cleaners are also one of the most versatile home cleaning appliances.

 Not all steam cleaners are convenient to use for every job though.
 Steam mops, for example, are mainly designed to tackle floors.
 Regular steam cleaners are more versatile, but often have bulky bodies and unwieldy hoses.

 For this reason, handheld steam cleaners (just like handheld vacs) have become a popular choice.

 Handheld steamers deliver a highly concentrated burst of steam via a small nozzle.
 They are portable and easy to use, so are great for cleaning awkward locations.
 Handheld steamers also tend to be cheaper than full-size alternatives, although the smaller size can reduce steam power and makes them unsuitable for cleaning large areas.

 With that in mind, we’ve put together a list of the best handheld steam cleaners.
 Each of these models provides excellent cleaning performance in relation to their price.
 If you’re looking for a great handheld cleaner for grout, window cleaning, or almost anywhere else in the home, you’ve come to the right place!

 5 Best Handheld Steam Cleaner Reviews for Portable Home Cleaning